-Almost every new client these days wants a mobile version of their website.
 It’s practically essential after all: one design for the BlackBerry, another for the iPhone, the iPad, netbook, Kindle — and all screen resolutions must be compatible, too.
 In the next five years, we’ll likely need to design for a number of additional inventions.
 When will the madness stop?
 It won’t, of course.
 In the field of Web design and development, we’re quickly getting to the point of being unable to keep up with the endless new resolutions and devices.